nununo/ansible-role-proxmox-haos-install/README.md

 haos_proxmox_storage: local-zfs
 ```

 The storage location where the VM disks (EFI and HAOS image) will be created.
-Currently only two storage types are supported: ZFS and directory.
+Currently only three storage types are supported: ZFS, LVM Thin and directory.

 ```yaml
 haos_proxmox_cores: 1